Passatelli (Homemade pasta nuggets) in broth

 Cook your passatelli 13.
 As soon as they rise to the surface, transfer them to a serving plate 14.
-Serve the passatelli in hot broth 15, garnish with grated Parmesan cheese and freshly ground black pepper if desired!
+Serve the passatelli in hot broth 15, top with grated Parmesan cheese and freshly ground black pepper if desired!

-You can keep the passatelli dough for a maximum of one day, storing it in the fridge covered with plastic wrap.
+You can keep the passatelli dough for a maximum of one day, storing it in the refrigerator covered with plastic wrap.
 You can also store them cooked, but they will not retain their consistency.

 Can they only be eaten in broth?
 Of course not!
 You can enjoy passatelli with ready-made sauces like zucchini pesto or a delicious ragu sauce.

 Passatelli come from Emilia-Romagna, but are enjoyed in other parts of Italy.
 For example, in the Marche region where meat passatelli are made, the meat used for the broth is used in the mixture for the dough.
 In Rome, passatelli cooked in broth are considered a festive dish.
 The tool used to make them does not have a specific name, but in dialect it is called "fèr per i pasatèi".
 The holes for the dough to come out have varying width (4 to 5 mm), thus ensuring that the passatelli always have different shapes.